 The Government is pleased to introduce the Crimes (Domestic and Personal Violence) Amendment (Information Sharing) Bill 2013.
 The bill will amend the Crimes (Domestic and Personal Violence) Act 2007 to provide for information sharing between certain public sector agencies and non-government organisations for the purposes of facilitating access by alleged victims of domestic violence to support services appropriate to their needs.
-In November last year I launched the NSW Domestic Violence Justice Strategy.
-The justice strategy aims to make the criminal justice system more responsive to the immediate needs of people who experience domestic violence.
-The justice strategy has resulted from the work of my department, together with NSW Police and other key justice and human service agencies.
-It builds on work undertaken in projects such as the Domestic Violence Intervention Court Model [DVICM] trial established in 2005 in Wagga Wagga and Campbelltown as a testing ground for strategies to improve the justice system's response to domestic violence within New South Wales.
+In November last year the Attorney General launched the NSW Domestic Violence Justice Strategy.
+The NSW Domestic Violence Justice Strategy aims to make the criminal justice system more responsive to the immediate needs of people who experience domestic violence.
+The Domestic Violence Justice Strategy is the result of work done by the Attorney General's department together with the police and other key justice and human services agencies.
+It builds on work undertaken in projects such as the Domestic Violence Intervention Court Model-a trial established in 2005 in Wagga Wagga and Campbelltown as a testing ground for strategies to improve the justice system response to domestic violence in New South Wales.

-Outcomes from the Domestic Violence Intervention Court Model have informed the justice strategy.
-Recommendations made by the New South Wales Auditor-General, the New South Wales and Australian law reform commissions and the New South Wales Legislative Council Standing Committee on Social Issues Inquiry into Domestic Violence Trends and Issues have also been incorporated into the justice strategy.
-These amendments, along with the recently announced reforms that will allow police to issue provisional apprehended domestic violence orders, are a key plank of the implementation of the Domestic Violence Justice Strategy.
+Outcomes from the Domestic Violence Intervention Court Model have informed the Domestic Violence Justice Strategy.
+Recommendations made by the New South Wales Attorney General, the New South Wales and Australian Law Reform Commissions and the New South Wales Legislative Council Standing Committee on Social Issues Inquiry into Domestic Violence Trends and Issues have also been incorporated into the justice strategy.
+These amendments, along with the recently announced reforms that will allow police to issue provisional apprehended domestic violence orders, are key planks of the implementation of the Domestic Violence Justice Strategy.

 In 2011, the Auditor-General's performance audit of government organisations' response to domestic and family violence identified a number of problems in the current response to domestic violence.

-These included a lack of a coordinated response stemming from inconsistent approaches to sharing information in domestic violence cases among government agencies in New South Wales and few victims being referred to services, particularly by police, because there is no common approach to referral.
+These included the lack of a coordinated response stemming from inconsistent approaches to sharing information in domestic violence cases among government agencies in New South Wales and few victims being referred to services, particularly by police, because there is no common approach to referral.
 Another problem identified was that when police seek consent to refer a victim to services, many victims are not in a position to provide informed consent at the time of a domestic violence incident.
 Victims are often also reluctant to give consent to police but would agree to referral if consent were requested by a support service.
-A further problem identified was widespread confusion within government agencies regarding procedures for requesting victim's consent, a lack of clarity about circumstances when consent is not required, and no consistent procedures for safeguarding people's information.
+A further problem identified was widespread confusion within government agencies regarding procedures for requesting a victim's consent, a lack of clarity about circumstances when consent is not required, and no consistent procedures for safeguarding people's information.